-Students and parents/guardians have the right to appeal short-term and long-term suspension decisions; however, there is no school-district-based appeal from the Governing Board's final decisions regarding long-term suspension appeals or its expulsion decisions.
-(See Policy JK and accompanying regulations)
+Students and parents/guardians have the right to appeal short-term and long-term suspension decisions; however, there is no appeal from the Governing Board's final decisions regarding long-term suspension appeals or its expulsion decisions.
+(See Policy JK and its accompanying regulations for details).